top of page

 Yet if any man suffer as a Christian, let him not be ashamed; but let him glorify God on this behalf.

 This is again descriptive.
-We can recognize that persecution, when not able to be avoided, is something that we should find honor in, in that our Lord Himself was persecuted.
 What we suffer for the name of Christ is honorable, but we aren't required to seek it out.
 We are simply told here that if and when we suffer, we ought to suffer because of the faith.

 Matthew 16:24-25